THE PROPHECY

 In the first year of Darius son of Ahasuerus (a Mede by descent), who was made ruler over the Babylonian kingdom- in the first year of his reign, I, Daniel, understood from the Scriptures, according to the word of the LORD given to Jeremiah the prophet, that the desolation of Jerusalem would last seventy years.

 Somehow, Daniel managed to possess copies of the Old Testament Scriptures.
-And, one day, as he was reading in the Word of God, he came across Jeremiah 29:10.
-There, he read,
+And one day, as he was reading in the Word of God, he came across Jeremiah 29:10.
+He read,

 This is what the LORD says: 'When seventy years are completed for Babylon, I will come to you and fulfill my gracious promise to bring you back to this place.'

 No doubt, when Daniel read that, he was ecstatic.
 He had discovered in the Word of God that the captivity of Judah in Babylon would only last for 70 years!
-After reading that, don't you know he wasted no time in getting out his calendar to determine how much longer he and his people would be there?
-You know it!
-Seventy years was, no doubt, ringing in Daniel's heart all that day long and for all the days that followed.
+You know he wasted no time getting out his calendar to see how much longer he and his people would have to be there.
+Seventy years, no doubt, dominated Daniel's thinking all that day long and for all days that followed.
 Seventy years and we are out of here.
 We're going home!

-Let the word of Christ (the entire Bible) richly dwell within you, with all wisdom teaching and admonishing one another with psalms and hymns and spiritual songs, singing with thankfulness in your hearts to God.
+Let the word of Christ (speaking of the entire Bible) richly dwell within you, with all wisdom teaching and admonishing one another with psalms and hymns and spiritual songs, singing with thankfulness in your hearts to God.

 _________________________________________________________________